The best film cameras in 2024: recapture the magic of film in the digital age

 Focusing is fiddly

 One of the best-selling cameras of all time, the Canonet G-III QL17 found huge success by being simple to use, offering superb image quality, and a stunning high-quality build for a reasonable price.
-All two of these still hold true today.
+All three of these still hold true.

-In my opinion, the Canonet G-III QL17 is one of the prettiest rangefinder cameras out there, with a classic design in a small compact body, but still, it is built like a tank.
-But rangefinders aren't for everyone, they are notoriously trickier to focus on with their smaller viewfinders, but the more compact size has the benefit of being a more discreet camera when out shooting on the streets, or slipping into a bag more easily for traveling.
+In my opinion, the Canonet G-III QL17 is one of the prettiest rangefinder cameras out there, with a classic design in a small compact body – but it is built like a tank.
+Rangefinders aren't for everyone: they are notoriously trickier to focus on with their smaller viewfinders, but the more compact size has the benefit of being a more discreet camera when out shooting on the streets, or for slipping into a bag more easily while traveling.

-The image quality from the fixed lens on the Canonet G-III QL17 is simply superb – and lives up to its reputation as the 'poor man's Leica'.
-The lens is a fixed 40m lens, which limits the camera's versatility compared to interchangeable lens cameras – but 40mm is a useful length for day-to-day photography including travel, street, and some environmental portraiture.
+The image quality from the fixed lens on the Canonet G-III QL17 is simply superb – and lives up to its reputation as ‘the poor man's Leica'.
+The lens is a fixed 40mm lens, which limits the camera's versatility compared with interchangeable-lens cameras – but 40mm is a useful length for day-to-day photography including travel, street and some environmental portraiture.
 The wide aperture of f/1.7 also means you can achieve some nice background blur and better low-light images.

 Find used Canonet G-III QL17 deals on eBay (US)